weiserlab/ambuj/position2.md

 # Wireless, Embedded Systems, Intelligence, Sensing, and Emerging Technologies (WEISER) Group

 We are a group of ambitious students, engineers, and researchers focused on building real-world systems at the intersection of electronics, communication, and computer science.
 Our group is a leader in the field of mobile computing and embedded systems, recognized with several awards.
 We consistently publish our scientific findings in flagship venues of the area, like ACM MobiSys, MobiCom, SenSys, HotNets, HotMobile, and IPSN.
-We are well-funded and connected with other  groups, including UC Berkeley’s Lab 11, and with companies like NCS in Singapore and previously with ABB through 2019 ABB Research Award.
+We are well-funded and connected with other  groups, including UC Berkeley’s Lab 11, and with companies like NCS in Singapore and previously with ABB through 2019 ABB Research Award in Honor of Hubertus von Grünberg.

 We would like to work with scholars with interests in following areas: